 780. Professional, Ethical and Legal Issues in Counseling.
 (2) Provides an overview of the critical professional issues in counseling with emphasis on current ethical, legal, and values-related questions and the relationship of these issues to the counselor's role in training, supervision, consultation, appraisal, and research.
-P-Advanced graduate standing or permission of instructor.
+P-Advanced graduate standing or POI